Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - The Ship is heavily transformed into a trident-like weapon, inspired from the 3 spikes placed on front of the original ship.

-ship 74:
-- By Aleiz21.
-- Fixme.

 ship 75:
 - By aGold.
-- References the bossfight from the level "Aura" by Serponge [fixme].
+- References the bossfight of the level "Aura" by Serponge.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/ship_75(1).png)

 ship 76: